SimonXX/DecentralizedDatabaseBigChainDB/documentation/doc.md

-This documentation explains how to set up a multi-node BigChainDB network using Docker in a test environment.
+This documentation explains how to set up a multi-node BigChainDB network using Docker in a test environment and run the proposed visual demo.
 Please note, this setup is **not intended for production use**, but it provides a solid foundation to understand distributing BigChainDB components across multiple nodes.